lifepillar/ASMake/README.md

 ## Makefiles

-Tasks are defined in an executable script conventionally called `makefile.applescript` (the script can be named as you like, but this is the convention I have adopted).
+Tasks are usually defined in an executable script called `makefile.applescript` (the script can can have any name, but this is the convention I have adopted).
 To make the script executable, open the terminal and type:

     chmod +x makefile.applescript